splewis/get5/README.md

 - Allows lightweight usage for [scrims](https://github.com/splewis/get5/wiki/Using-get5-for-scrims)
 - Has its own [event logging](https://github.com/splewis/get5/wiki/Event-logs) system you can interface with

+Get5 also aims to make it easy to build automation for it.
+Commands are added so that a remote server can manage get5, collect stats, etc. The [get5 web panel](https://github.com/splewis/get5-web) is an (functional) proof-of-concept for this.

 ## Download and Installation

 #### Requirements